 Technical Notes

-Digital platforms are increasingly proposed to reach survivors of intimate-partner violence (IPV) in low- and middle-income countries, yet few feasibility data exist.
+Digital platforms are increasingly proposed to reach survivors of intimate partner violence (IPV) in low- and middle-income countries, yet few feasibility data exist.
 We assessed the viability of Mapa do Acolhimento, a volunteer-run Brazilian service that recently introduced video counselling by psychologists and remote navigation by social workers.
-Women (18 y) who self-registered between January and April 2024 and remained unmatched after 24 h (n 316) were randomized 1:1:1 to counselling (T1 127), navigation (T2 90) or care-as-usual referrals (CAU 99).
+Women (≥18 y) who self-registered between January and April 2024 and remained unmatched after 24 h (n = 316) were randomized 1:1:1 to counselling (T1 = 127), navigation (T2 = 90) or care-as-usual referrals (CAU = 99).
 Pre-specified feasibility metrics were recruitment yield, covariate balance, 90-day retention, and instrument performance.
-The online funnel enrolled 18.6 survivors per week initially, declining to 8.1 as social-media click-through rates fell; 91 % resided in high-connectivity municipalities and 41 % screened positive for severe anxiety/depression.
-Baseline balance was achieved on 19/20 variables; race/ethnicity was imbalanced (Black/Indigenous 24 % in T2 vs 6 % in CAU; 11.7, p .01).
-Overall retention was 14.2 % (45/316); dropout was higher for survivors with anxiety 8/10 (aOR 1.74) or shared devices (aOR 1.59).
-The PHQ-2/GAD-2 displayed acceptable reliability ( .78), but 28 % of respondents exited immediately after the mental-health block, indicating survey-length fatigue.
-An unanticipated platform upgrade reduced eligible intake by 60 %, rendering an adequately powered RCT infeasible.
+The online funnel enrolled 18.6 survivors per week initially, declining to 8.1 as social-media click-through rates fell; 91% resided in high-connectivity municipalities, and 41% screened positive for severe anxiety or depression.
+Baseline balance was achieved on 19/20 variables; race/ethnicity was imbalanced (Black/Indigenous 24% in T2 vs 6% in CAU; χ² = 11.7, p < .01).
+Overall retention was 14.2% (45/316); dropout was higher for survivors with high baseline anxiety, defined as the maximum value on the study’s adapted two-item anxiety index (aOR = 1.74), and for those using shared devices (aOR = 1.59).
+The PHQ-2 and GAD-2 displayed acceptable reliability (α = .78), but 28% of respondents exited immediately after the mental-health block, indicating survey-length fatigue.
+An unanticipated platform upgrade reduced eligible intake by ≈60%, rendering an adequately powered RCT infeasible.
 Findings show that a volunteer platform can recruit and randomize high-risk women at national scale, but rural reach, risk-responsive retention, and streamlined volunteer reporting must be strengthened.
-We propose evidence-based adjustments, plain-language messaging, hybrid recruitment, adaptive follow-up, and mobile-first reporting, and outline methodological safeguards for future digital IPV trials in resource-constrained settings.
+We propose evidence-based adjustments, plain-language messaging, hybrid recruitment, adaptive follow-up, and mobile-first reporting, and we outline methodological safeguards for future digital IPV trials in resource-constrained settings.

 NO